Studio Broom

 One day, my friend Larry was over at the studio, noticed the broom, and said that he really liked it.
 So I gave it to him.
 Apparently he used it to sweep his garage for a while, until a friend of his came over, and commented on it.
 So Larry gave it to his friend.
 I’m not sure where it is now, but I like to think that it’s bringing someone, somewhere, a lot of sweeping satisfaction.

-In the spirit of spreading more spontaneous broom vibes, these brooms are not for sale.
-They are only given as gifts.
+In the spirit of spreading more spontaneous broom vibes, these brooms are not for sale, they are only given as gifts to commemorate special occasions (and sometimes bartered).